markemeis/COSMeetup_mon_201711/PITCHME.md

 ---

 ## Definitions & examples
-- Monitoring vs Management
+- Monitoring vs Management |
 - Infrastructure monitoring
-   - Nagios, APM AppDynamics, DataDog
+   - Nagios, APM AppDynamics, DataDog |
 - Application performance monitoring
    - CA APM, AppDynamis, Dynatrace

+Note:
+Many combine IT and APM - or could
+Missing is active management - or more precisly done with other tools Alerting - what about anomaly detection
+Many are on-premise, more and more are moving to SaaS

+---

+## Definitions & examples (cont)
 - Uptime monitoring
-   - Pingdom
+   - Pingdom |
 - Network monitoring
-   - Munin
+   - Munin |
 - SLA
    - CA APM, FreshTrack